Harcourt Primary School

 I have systems in place in 2016-2017 to audit participation and attendance to extra-curricular activities in order to effectively target provision to children who are more reluctant to take part in physical activity.

-I am a fully qualified Sport and PE specialist with 18 years of experience as well as a healthy sporting career of my own and can therefore help to support staff children and the school community.
+I am a fully qualified Sport and PE specialist with 20 years of experience as well as a healthy sporting career of my own and can therefore help to support staff, children and the school community.

-I attend CPD at Pent Valley in order to kep my knowledge and skills up to date and relevant.
+I have attended CPD in order to keep my knowledge and skills up to date and relevant.

 Teachers are up-skilled via team teaching with Elite and staff INSET.

-Olympic Roadshow/ Inspirational assemblies are booked annually via our Shepway Sports Trust Package - see Sports Board
+Olympic Roadshow/ Inspirational assemblies are booked annually via our Shepway Sports Trust Package - see Sports Board.
+Paralympic assemblies are organised annually.

 Sports Premium and PE Lead